artefactual/archivematica-storage-service/docs/administrators.rst

 commonly an Archival Information Package (AIP).
 They cannot be created or deleted through the Storage Service interface, though a deletion request can be submitted through Archivematica that must be approved or rejected by the storage service administrator.
-To learn more about deleting an AIP, see :ref:`Deleting an AIP <archivematica:delete-aip>`.
+To learn more about deleting an AIP, see `Deleting an AIP <https://www.archivematica.org/en/docs/archivematica-1.5/user-manual/archival-storage/archival-storage/#delete-aip>`_

 Administration
 --------------